 What is the fastest way to get from Koh Samui to Koh Phi Phi?

-There is no direct ferry between Koh Samui and Koh Phi Phi as they are on opposite coasts of Thailand.
-The fastest route is: ferry from Koh Samui to Donsak Pier, then bus to Phuket (5-6 hours), then ferry to Koh Phi Phi (1.5-2 hours).
-Total travel time is around 9-11 hours.
+There is no direct ferry between Koh Samui and Koh Phi Phi because they are on opposite coasts of Thailand.
+The fastest route runs by ferry from Koh Samui to Donsak Pier, then bus to Phuket (5 to 6 hours), then ferry to Koh Phi Phi (1.5 to 2 hours).
+Total travel time is around 9 to 11 hours.
 Alternatively, fly from Koh Samui Airport to Phuket (1 hour flight, from $23), then take the ferry.
-The flight option saves around 5-6 hours of overland travel.
+The flight option saves around 5 to 6 hours of overland travel.
+You can compare current Koh Samui to Koh Phi Phi options as a single connecting booking.

 Can I bring a motorbike on a Thai ferry?